Floor Layers apply blocks, strips, or sheets of shock-absorbing, sound-deadening, or decorative coverings to floors.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Floor Layers job description, Floor Layers salary, Floor Layers information, what is the job of a Floor Layer like, pros and cons about Floor Layers, colleges and universities for Floor Layers, is Floor Layers, Except Carpet, Wood, and Hard Tiles the right career for me, Easy careers to get into, careers in Construction and Extraction
+Floor Layers job description, Floor Layers salary, Floor Layers information, what is the job of a Floor Layer like, pros and cons about Floor Layers, colleges and universities for Floor Layers, is Floor Layers the right career for me, careers in Construction and Extraction